enoklearn/engineering/modules/product-life-cycle.md

 <details open>
    <summary><b>Intra-team Coordination</b></summary><br/>

-   With this topic you’ll learn how most product teams organize their composition of skill sets within the team, and how a software engineer can work specifically with a product manager on their team.
+   With this topic, you'll learn how most product teams organize their composition of skill sets within the team and how a software engineer can work specifically with a product manager on their team.

    #### Learning Outcomes
    * Describe the disciplines needed for balanced digital product development